 The blog can also depend on the theme you are using.
 Sometimes the theme may have options to customize where and how your blog is seen by visitors to your website.

-Examples of Free Themes Installed:
+List of Free Themes Installed:

 When it comes to paid themes, there are quite a few of them out there.
 We can only recommend the ones we’ve used ourselves and from reputable sources.

 Remember that we will setup your theme for you if you purchase it through our links above.
 We’ll get a small commission for referring you to them, this is why you must use the link we provide.

 If you already have purchased a theme or would like us to setup a different theme than we are suggesting, prices start at $150.00.

 A transfer is when a website is moved as is, from one web host to another web host.
 Nothing is changed as far as the functionality, look and feel and underlying technology.
 A migration involves converting a website from one type to another.
 Generally, we migrate websites from various different platforms into WordPress.

 When transferring or migrating your website, under 99% of the circumstances, yes.
 I will adjust DNS and other related records to make sure your website works in the new environment.
 We will do our best to identify all the necessary record changes or migrations.
 Please be sure to let us know of any special setup or configuration you may have.